catblade/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 -->

 ###### What happens if we reenable the feature if it was previously rolled back?

-Pods requiring cci driver might have been handled by standard cpu manager, those will need to be recreated after enabling the cci driver.
+Running pods should not be impacted.
+New pods should be handled by the CCI Driver.

 ###### Are there any tests for feature enablement/disablement?
 Planned to include some